zazuko/xrm-csv-workflow/README.md

 - A script that converts the input CSV to RDF
 - A default GitHub Action configuration that runs the script and creates an artifact for download

 This is a GitHub template repository.
 It will not be declared as "fork" once you click on the `Use this template` button above.
-Simply do that, start adding your data sources and adjust the XRM mapping accordingly:
+Simply do that, start adding your data sources and adjust the XRM mapping accordingly.

-1. Create/adjust the XRM files in the `mappings` directory.
-2. Copy source CSVs to `input` directory.
-3. Edit `load-csv.sql` to define tables for CSV files.
-3. Execute the install and convert scripts to convert your data.

 Make sure to commit the `input`, `mappings` and `src-gen` directories if you want to build it using GitHub Actions.